It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 Transaction compensation design patterns

-In this principle, the application/services will be self-exposed via specific port binding, even hardcoded, or configured from external configuration/
+In this principle, the application/services will be self-exposed via specific port binding, even hardcoded, or configured from external configuration.

-Old Approach: Depends on external servers like Apache/Nginx to serve the app, instead of Self-contained service exposing a port (e.g., via Kestrel in ASP.NET Core and container-based microservices )
+Depends on external servers like Apache/Nginx to serve the app, instead of Self-contained service exposing a port (e.g., via Kestrel in ASP.NET Core and container-based microservices )

 Simplifies service discovery and interaction.